0xF0CACC1A/jolie/RECURSIVE_FIELD_IMPLEMENTATION.md

 // Now node has a child "field" with empty value
 ```

-**Problem for SELECT**: We're querying existing data, not modifying it.
+**Problem for PATHS**: We're querying existing data, not modifying it.
 Creating paths during traversal would:
 1. Corrupt the original data structure
 2. Return false positives (paths that didn't exist)
 3. Cause memory leaks in long-running services